MPIDR/EGM/readme.md

 This repository provides all the resources needed to reproduce the results of the study:

-Alburez-Gutierrez, Diego (2019) Blood is thicker than bloodshed: A genealogical approach to reconstruct populations after armed conflicts, *Demographic Research*.
+Alburez-Gutierrez, Diego (2019) Blood is thicker than bloodshed: A genealogical approach to reconstruct populations after armed conflicts, *Demographic Research* (in press).

 The repository contains the source code of the `EGM` R package (EGM stands for Extended Genealogy Method).
 The package contains the R functions used to analyse the data collected by the author in the village of Rio Negro (2015-2016).
 It can be downloaded from RStudio using the `devtools` package in R: